Payment Architecture Overview

 Cart.
 This is the customer‘s cart that was used for checkout which lead to the creation of the Payment Session.

-data attribute is an object that holds any data required for the Payment Provider to perform payment operations like authorizing or capturing payment.
+data attribute is an object that holds any data required for the Payment Processor to perform payment operations like authorizing or capturing payment.
 For example, when a Stripe payment session is initialized, the

 data object will hold the payment intent among other data necessary to authorize the payment.